Vinyard Indian Settlement

 Vinyard Indian Settlement is an unrecognized group and nonprofit organization of people who claim to have Shawnee ancestry.
-The organization is based in Herod, Illinois.
+Based in Herod, Illinois, the group engages in cultural preservation activities and community outreach, though it is not recognized as a tribe by federal or state governments.

 Origin

 The poet Barney Bush (1944–2021), who claimed to be of Shawnee and Cayuga ancestry, was a major organizer for this group.
 He purchased a trailer that served as the group's headquarters and organized a council.
 Bush said that about 1,810 Shawnee refugees fled a militia in Ohio and hid out near Karbers Ridge, Illinois, where the German/Irish-American Vinyard family allowed them to settle on their land.
 Bush said they assimilated into the local communities.
 Other locals did not corroborate this story, and genealogists had "open objections to any connection with the Shawnee."

 Nonprofit organization

 In 2002, the group formed a 501(c)(3) nonprofit organization based in Herod, Illinois.
 Christine Wagner is their principal officer.
 In 2011, their revenue was $12,637 and their expenses were $22,254.

 In 2019, Mark Denzer served as executive director of the organization.